 - Purchase products without any or with very little packaging.
 This means buying in bulk and bringing your own jars, bags or cans to the store.
 And of course, avoiding as much as possible double packaging commonly used by industries for cookies, yogurt and frozen food.
 It is possible to reduce our waste by 26kg/person/year by simply choosing products with less packaging.

-- Favor reusable items.
-You have a water bottle getting lonely up there in a cupboard?
+- Favor reusable items like reusable bottles.
+You have a water canteen getting lonely up there in a cupboard?
 Make good use of it and make sure it follows you everywhere you go.
 Also, favor reusable bags, such as tote bags, instead of plastic bags, that you will also keep preciously in order to reuse them when necessary.

 - Use eco-refills.
 When the bottle of soap or detergent is empty, we tend to buy a new bottle.
 However, packaging could be reduced by 50 to 70% by using eco-refills in comparison to regular products.
 While it is still rare in mass retail, some specialized stores offer eco-refills for food, personal care and cleaning products.